krisuryanshi/beta-lock/README.md

-# Benchmark Portfolio Optimizer 📊
+# BetaLock 📊
+**A quantitative portfolio construction algorithm that builds a diversified equity portfolio designed to track a blended S&P 500/TSX benchmark while locking beta to ~1, using constrained optimization (SciPy SLSQP).**
-**CFM 101 – Robo-Advising Challenge (Market Meet Strategy)**

-> Full implementation and outputs are in `main.ipynb`.
+> Built for the CFM 101 Robo-Advising Challenge (Market Meet strategy).
+Full implementation and outputs are in `main.ipynb`.

 ## Overview
-This project builds a rule-based portfolio optimizer that constructs a diversified equity portfolio designed to track a benchmark defined as the average of S&P 500 and TSX Composite total returns.
+BetaLock constructs a diversified 20-stock equity portfolio engineered to track a benchmark defined as the average of S&P 500 and TSX Composite total returns.
+Rather than trying to beat the market, it solves an index-tracking problem: minimizing tracking error variance against the benchmark while holding portfolio beta close to 1, all subject to sector, market-cap, and position-size constraints.

-All logic is implemented in code and follows the assignment constraints throughout.
+All logic is implemented in code and follows the challenge constraints throughout.
 The final result is a fee-adjusted portfolio that can be executed using fractional shares.

-**Competition goal:** Market Meet

 ---

 ## Strategy Summary
-The optimizer reads an input universe from `tickers.csv` and follows this process:
+The algorithm reads an input universe from `tickers.csv` and follows this process:

 - Filter eligible stocks based on data quality and liquidity
 - Construct a benchmark from S&P 500 and TSX Composite total returns